 Adults fly very close to the ground.

-Larval host plants include the native Spanish-needles (Bidens alba var. radiata) and turkey tangle fog fruit (Phyla nodiflora) and the nonnative Indian-chickweed (Mollugo verticillata.
-Native nectar plants include Spanish-needles (Bidens alba var. radiata).
+Larval host plants include the native turkey tangle fogfruit (Phyla nodiflora), weedy native Spanish-needles (Bidens alba var. radiata), and the nonnative Indian-chickweed (Mollugo verticillata.
+Native nectar plants include Spanish-needles.